pinkfloyed/Conversational-Memory-Bot-AI-Powered-Photo-Gallery-Assistant-/README.md

 ### 4. Copy the Generated API Key
 - After creation, your new API key will be shown on the screen.
 - Click Copy to copy it to your clipboard.
-- Important: Keep your API key private and never share it publicly.
+⚠️ **Important:** Keep your API key private and never share it publicly.

 ### 5. Store the API Key in .env file
 - In your project root, open the .env file and add: